Fully Bayesian Logistic Regression with Hyper-Lasso Priors for High-dimensional Feature Selection

-Figures \ref{fig:p2ksdbs} and \ref{fig:p2ksdbs-ghsneg} show the SDBs by different methods of all 2000 features for a data set, which is similar to most other data sets.
-From Figure \ref{fig:p2ksdbs}, we see that BLRHL using \textit{t}/GHS/NEG priors with $\alpha = 1$ and \textit{t} prior with $\alpha = 0.5$ does the feature selection very well by looking at relative SDBs with threshold 0.1: 1) they can distinctively separate the absolute ``hay'' from other useful features, with SDBs mostly only equal to $10^{-2} - 10^{-4}$ times the maximum SDB; 2) they do not miss the 2nd feature which is useful but has weaker relevance; 3) they rank highly one feature ($x_5$) from the 8 correlated features, recognize another feature $x_3$ as useful too, and discriminate others; we believe $x_5$ is the most useful based on the information from the training data because it is consistently identified by all the runs with $\alpha = 1$ and $0.5$; 4) the results of BLRHL using \tp with $\alpha = 1$ are stable for the two very different choices of $\log(w)$: -10 and -20.
-We believe that this applies to GHS and NEG priors too; 5) the results of BLRHL using \tp and GHS and NEG priors with the same $\alpha$ and $\log(w)$ are almost the same.
-By contrast, 1) LASSO and BLRHL with large $\alpha$ (such as 10) cannot separate the absolute ``hay'' distinctively from the few ``needles'', but LASSO is better than BLRHL with large $\alpha$; 2) they both miss $x_2$ for this data set (and very often for other data sets), which we think is because they include many ``hay'' to overfit the data, therefore make $x_2$ harder to identify; 3) they tend to include many of the correlated features into their unique mode, without clear discrimination for importance; when the group of correlated features is large, they could be entirely missed because the coefficients in such a mode for the correlated features have small absolute values as shown by Figure \ref{fig:killcor}.
+We first look at the coefficient shrinkage effects of hyper-LASSO priors with different $\alpha$ and LASSO.
+Figures \ref{fig:p2ksdbs} show the SDBs of all 2000 features from the dataset.
+From Figure \ref{fig:p2ksdbs}, we see that BLRHL methods using \textit{t}/GHS/NEG priors with $\alpha = 1$ perform feature selection very well.
+First, they can distinctively separate the absolute ``hay'' from other useful features.
+Second, they do not miss the 2nd feature which is useful but has weaker relevance.
+Third, they rank highly one feature ($x_5$) from the 8 correlated features, recognize another feature $x_3$ as useful too, and suppress others.
+By contrast, when $\alpha$ is large (\textit{e.g.} 10), we see that the LASSO and BLRHL methods: 1) cannot separate the absolute ``hay'' distinctively from the few ``needles''; 2) miss $x_2$ for this dataset (and very often for other datasets), which we think is because they include too much ``hay'' and overfit the data, making $x_2$ harder to identify; 3) tend to include many of the correlated features into their unique mode without clear discrimination for importance.